hilton/hilton.github.com/blog/_posts/2021-10-12-pluralise-text.md

 Your software user interfaces include lots of text that refers to data sets, like _You have 7 new messages_.
-If you don’t try very hard, you end up with text like _You have 5 new message(s)_ and if you don’t try at all, you get _You have 1 new messages_ Pluralising text correctly matters for readability, even if you treat it as a small detail.
+If you don’t try very hard, you end up with text like _You have 5 new message(s)_ and if you don’t try at all, _You have 1 new messages_.
+Pluralising text correctly matters for readability, even if you treat it as a small detail.

 ## Straightforward to implement